 men & psychotherapy

 Male oppression teaches boys that vulnerability, accessing tears, & emotional intimacy (especially with other males) is taboo.
 These relational prohibition change the course of a man's social and psychological development.

 Cultural molding can lead to an abrasive life experience for men.
 Males often speak of feeling envy or fear of their female partners' capacity to cry and to support one another.
 When times are difficult a man might feel trapped in their relationship.
 Gay men are culturally victimized and may feel separate, or marginilized from early in life by homophobia.

 In our therapy you will learn to decrease alexythymia, a technical term for a lack (or fear) of feeling, understanding or describing feelings.
 We will also heal painful elements of what may be an Avoidant Attachment style.

 Psychotherapy with a highy skilled, safe female allows defenses and knee-jerk relational avoidance to be soothed and calmed.
-Vulnerable states, relationships, closer communication, and "emotional intelligence" has become the new BRAVE.
+For men-- vulnerable states, relationships, closer communication, and "emotional intelligence" -- has become the new BRAVE.